evdv/evdv.github.io/_pages/about.md

 In my spare time I love to dance, sing, playing piano, learning a language, listening to true crime podcasts, or finding a great TV series or documentary to dig in to.
 My favourite meal is lunch, but I hate surprise raisins :(

-Other things I'm passionate about are feminism, mental health, nature rewilding, sleep, the power of silly comedy, and the Eurovision Song Contest.
+Other things I'm passionate about are feminism, mental health, nature rewilding, sleep, the power of silly comedy, and the Eurovision Song Contest!

 For a full curriculum vitae with more professional details, please see [my CV page](curriculum-vitae.md).